 All of her work seeks to call forth creative responses in others – a practice which earned her Fellowship of the Royal Society of Arts in 2018.

-As founder of The Selkie Press, Tanya is the editor of Wild Woman Swimming – a journal of west country waters longlisted for the 2019 Wainwright Prize: a book she promised to make after a single meeting with its dying author, Lynne Roper.
+As founder of The Selkie Press, Tanya is editor of Wild Woman Swimming – a journal of west country waters longlisted for the 2019 Wainwright Prize: a book she promised to make after a single meeting with its dying author, Lynne Roper.
+The Selkie Press website is also where Shadrick publishes responses to her decade-long collective project Birds of Firle – with contributors that include authors Adam Nicolson, Esther Woolfson, Charlie Gilmour and Nicola Chester alongside those who are being published for the first time.

-The Cure for Sleep (Weidenfeld & Nicolson, 2022) is Tanya’s first book – and an open invitation for others to begin (or return to) their own creative journeys…
+The Cure for Sleep: a late-waking life (Weidenfeld & Nicolson, 2022) is both Tanya’s memoir and an open invitation for others to begin (or return to) their own creative journeys…

 “Tanya creates intriguing space in public places where the curious find themselves engaging in a writer’s practice and volunteering their own stories to be wove into her work”